microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Update-MgBetaIdentityConditionalAccessPolicy.md

     - `[ContinuousAccessEvaluation <IMicrosoftGraphContinuousAccessEvaluationSessionControl>]`: continuousAccessEvaluationSessionControl
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Mode <String>]`: continuousAccessEvaluationMode
-    - `[DisableResilienceDefaults <Boolean?>]`: Session control that determines whether it's acceptable for Azure AD to extend existing sessions based on information collected prior to an outage or not.
+    - `[DisableResilienceDefaults <Boolean?>]`: Session control that determines whether it's acceptable for Microsoft Entra ID to extend existing sessions based on information collected prior to an outage or not.
     - `[PersistentBrowser <IMicrosoftGraphPersistentBrowserSessionControl>]`: persistentBrowserSessionControl
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[IsEnabled <Boolean?>]`: Specifies whether the session control is enabled.